jis56/Ulta-Beauty-Scraper-and-Dashboard-App/README.md

 ## Project-2

 The aim of this project was to create a makeup dashboard that incorporates both back-end data access and front-end visualization that allows clients to be able to view and compare products from Ulta based on price and rating as well as filter the data by category of makeup.
+An important part of this project was incorporating asynchronous live loading between the database and the dashboard.

 In order to create this, the following was done: